LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

     ``RAJA/scripts/radiuss-spack-configs/``.

-The relationships among these packages in a project that uses them is illustrated in the ``RADIUSS Shared CI User Guide <https://radiuss-shared-ci.readthedocs.io/en/latest/sphinx/user_guide/index.html>`_.
-That guide describes how to set up a project to use the shared CI framework and how it works.
+The relationships among these packages in a project that uses them is illustrated in the `RADIUSS Shared CI User Guide <https://radiuss-shared-ci.readthedocs.io/en/latest/sphinx/user_guide/index.html>`_.
+The guide also describes how to set up a project to use the shared CI framework and how it works.

-In the next several sections, we describe files in the RAJA repo that are specific to the project.
+In the next several sections, we describe files in the RAJA repo that are specific to the RAJA project.

+.. _gitlab_ci_files-label:

 GitLab CI Testing Files (specific to LC CZ)
 --------------------------------------------